-Make sure the lunch supplies your child use are healthy and sustainable.
-Avoid toxic plastics, instead opting for fabric snack and sandwich wraps and stainless steel containers.
+Make sure the lunch supplies your child uses are healthy and sustainable.
+Avoid toxic plastics; instead, opt for fabric snack and sandwich wraps and stainless steel containers.

-Help your child take steps to reduce their paper consumption by buying products with the highest percentage of post-consumer recycled content.
-Print on both sides of the paper or use paper already printed on one side for drafts.
+Reduce Paper Waste Help your child take steps to reduce their paper consumption by purchasing products with the highest percentage of post-consumer recycled content.
+Print on both sides of the paper or reuse paper already printed on one side for drafts.
 Also, make sure notebooks are filled from cover to cover before purchasing new ones.

-Talk to your kids about things in the classroom that contribute to landfill.
-The more they know, the more they will want to help!
+Include your Kids Talk to and educate your kids about things that contribute to landfill and are hurtful to our environment.
+The more they know, the more they will want to help and the more they will pass the word along!